mfornace/nupack-docs-dev/README.md

 2. Run `mkdocs serve` to host the server locally.
 3. Navigate to the URL that is printed in the terminal window.
 4. Edit the markdown files as desired, for example `sources/index.md`.
 As you edit, the website should update automatically.
-5. When your edits are finished, commit the changes and run `mkdocs gh-deploy -b mkdocs`.
+5. When your edits are finished, commit the changes and run `mkdocs gh-deploy -b build`.
-6. Then, to deploy it online, run `bash update.sh` and then `git push` in the `nupack-documentation` repository.
+6. Then, to deploy it online, run `bash update.sh` and then `git push` from within the master branch.

 The served website should change dynamically as text is changed.